open-stage/blender-dmx/README.md

 - **ROLLING RELEASE (UNSTABLE)**

-   1. Download the [repository ZIP](https://github.com/open-stage/BlenderDMX/archive/main.zip) `BlenderDMX-main.zip` file
+   1. Download the [repository ZIP](https://codeload.github.com/open-stage/blender-dmx/zip/refs/heads/main) `blender-dmx-main.zip` file
    2. Unzip it
-   3. Rename the folder `BlenderDMX-main` inside it to `dmx`
+   3. Rename the folder `blender-dmx-main` inside it to `dmx`
    4. Zip it back, so you have: `dmx.zip/dmx/<contents>`

 Finally: